Paddle Clarks Hill Lake at Mistletoe State Park in Appling, Georgia. Photo by @thegeorgiaphotographyfanatic

 8 Best Things to Do at Georgia State Parks this Spring

-From exploring mountain trails to sleeping in a treehouse, experience spring in a whole new way at Georgia State Parks.
+From exploring mountain trails to sleeping lakeside, experience spring in a whole new way at Georgia State Parks.

 Sleep in a park

 No matter what type of camper you are, Georgia State Parks has exactly the right lodging, and all campgrounds have water and electric hookups, hot showers and even site-specific reservations.
-Choose from backcountry, primitive and walk-in sites.
-For the adventurous, several Georgia State Parks, like Reed Bingham, Chattahoochee Bend and High Falls, have paddle-in campsites.
-Seminole State Park in southwest Georgia has treehouse camping.
+Tent campers can choose from backcountry, primitive and walk-in campsites.
+For adventurous camping, several Georgia State Parks, like Reed Bingham, Chattahoochee Bend and High Falls, have paddle-in campsites.
 For horse owners, Hard Labor Creek, A.H.
 Stephens, General Coffee and Watson Mill Bridge state parks all have equestrian campsites (bring your own horse).

 Don't want to pitch a tent?
+Many renovated cabins are available at Hard Labor Creek, Indian Springs, Vogel, Red Top Mountain and several other parks.
 Book a one-, two- or three-bedroom cabin or cottage surrounded by beautiful scenery.
 State park cabins come with fully equipped kitchens and screened porches.
 Bring the four-legged family members along when you reserve dog-friendly cabins in advance.

 For a unique and affordable getaway, book a "glamour camping" yurt.
 These funky wood and canvas structures are a blend between a tent and cabin, with furniture inside and fire rings outside.
 Guests can walk to nearby hot showers.
 Yurts are available at: